Table of contents:

 - A long sewing space for bulky pieces

-- An automatic thread cutting and simple threading system
+- An automatic thread cutter system and simple threading

-The Janome HD9 combines all these qualities.
-It was designed for professional designers , workshops , or enthusiasts who want to sew leather without limits.
+The Janome HD9 brings together all these qualities.
+It was designed for professional creators, workshops, or enthusiasts who want to sew leather without limits.

 The Janome HD9: your best ally for leather